 If you are buying a leasehold property that requires an extension of the lease, this can take longer.
 In such a situation, additional charges would apply and we will notify you of the additional charges and time estimate when we have engaged the landlord to discuss the extension.

 Stages of the Process

 The precise stages involved in the purchase of a residential property vary according to the circumstances.
 We have set out the key stages of a standard transaction: –

 - Taking your instructions and giving you initial advice.

 - Undertaking regulatory checks.

-- Responding to enquiries of purchaser’s solicitor.
+- Making any necessary enquiries of seller’s solicitor.

 - Giving you advice on all documents and information received.

 - For Leasehold properties – obtaining and advising on the Management Pack, thee Lease and identifying transfer fees.